 The Company's Level 1 instruments include deposits held with banks and short-term investments that are valued using quoted market prices.
 Level 2 instruments include the Company's short and long-term investments that are valued through third-party pricing services that use verifiable observable market data.
+The Company has no Level 3 instruments as of June 30, 2021 and December 31, 2020.

-There were no transfers between Level 1, Level 2 and Level 3 in the periods presented.
+There were no transfers between Level 1, Level 2 and Level 3 instruments in the periods presented.